Meet the charismatic Cheetah!

-Monarto Safari Park is home to 15 Cheetahs, two males and eight females.
-Each Cheetah plays an important role within the zoo as well as to the greater region.
+Monarto Safari Park is home to 16 Cheetahs, five males and 11 females.
+Each Cheetah plays an important role within the park as well as to the greater region.

 In June 2012, female Kwatile was born, not as part of a litter but on her own.
 As singleton cubs have a low survival rate, the decision was made for our dedicated team to hand-rear her.
 Everything went well and Kwatile has developed into a beautiful Cheetah with a cheeky, playful personality.

 Later that year Monarto Safari Park welcomed five more cubs, three females and two males.
-Two of the female Cheetah remain at Monarto, Kesho and Milele, to be a part of the breeding program working to secure the future of their species.
+One of the female Cheetah, Kesho, remains at Monarto Safari Park.

-Kesho became a mother herself in 2017, after giving birth to five incredibly cute and feisty cubs: male Akiki and females Zari, Tafara, Ayana and Imani.
-Kesho then welcomed another litter of four in May 2018 with male Sadaani.
-The three females, Mapenzi, Kuishi and Mara, are still living together with mum.
+Kesho became a mother herself in 2017, after giving birth to five incredibly cute and feisty cubs: male Akiki and females Zari, Tafara, Ayana and Imani, who have all moved to other institutions for breeding purposes.
+Kesho then welcomed another litter of four in May 2018, male Thumani and females Mapenzi, Kuishi and Mara.
+All of the females have remained at Monarto Safari Park.

 We also are home to two inquisitive adult females, Quella and Qailee.
 The pair were born in November 2015 in Cango Wildlife Ranch in Oudshoorn, South Africa.
 They arrived in November 2017, bringing new vitally-needed genetics with them.
-These girls are very friendly and love interacting with their keeper friends!
+These girls are very friendly and love interacting with keepers!

-Lucky participants on our Behind the Scene Cheetah Interactive get the chance to meet our Cheetah up close.
-Our gorgeous felines raise awareness about Africa’s most endangered big cat and the challenges their wild cousins face for survival in the wild.
+Lucky participants on our Cheetah Experience get the chance to meet Cheetah up close.
+These gorgeous felines raise awareness about Africa’s most endangered big cat and the challenges their wild cousins face for survival in the wild.
 By participating in this animal experience you can make a big difference to Cheetah conservation!

 The Cheetah is the world’s fastest land animal.
 Uniquely adapted for speed, the Cheetah is capable of reaching speeds greater than 100kph in just over three seconds and at top speed their stride is seven meters long.
 They have excellent eyesight which they use to scan their environment for prey.